-- Use your spare key to start the vehicle. or - Have your vehicle towed to a dealership or locksmith.
-The key codes will need to be erased from your vehicle and new key codes with
+- Use your spare key to start the vehicle. or

+- Have your vehicle towed to a

+dealership or locksmith.
+The key

+codes will need to be erased from

+your vehicle and new key codes will need to be re-coded.

 Replacing coded keys can be very costly and you may want to store an extra programmed key away from the vehicle in a safe place to prevent an unforeseen inconvenience.